aistdio/ScreenMap-Deadlock/README.md

 # ScreenMap-Deadlock
-This application automatically detects targets on the mini-map

-and shows icons of found targets on the left side of the screen
+This application automatically detects targets on the mini-map and shows icons of found targets on the left side of the screen.

 Characters will fade in 2 seconds after leaving from a mini-map